NERSC/buildtest-nersc/README.md

 Alternately you can see all published schemas and examples on https://buildtest.readthedocs.io/en/devel/buildspecs/schema_examples.html

-If you want to contribute your tests, please send [CONTRIBUTING.md](https://github.com/buildtesters/buildtest-cori/blob/master/CONTRIBUTING.md)
+If you want to contribute your tests, please see [CONTRIBUTING.md](https://github.com/buildtesters/buildtest-cori/blob/devel/CONTRIBUTING.md)

 ## References